Flexibility and Stretching

 |

-The pectoral muscles may become shortened as a result of the forward lean position adopted by many patients with COPD when breathless, and therefore it is important to include stretches that aim to maintain the length of the pectoral muscles and in doing so this may improve posture.
+The pectoral muscles may become shortened as a result of the forward lean position adopted by many patients with chronic lung disease when breathless, and therefore it is important to include stretches that aim to maintain the length of the pectoral muscles and in doing so this may improve posture.

 When prescribing stretching exercises, the following points should be considered: